Five of the Best Penny Stocks for Investors to Consider

 Exela Technologies offers all sorts of workflow automation possibilities.
 Digital mailrooms, payment processing and even print communications are all in Exela’s wheelhouse.
 But what makes this one of the best penny stocks is its ability to connect clashing automation systems with one another.

 Tesla (Nasdaq: TSLA) shares are probably a little rich for those looking for the best penny stocks.
-But anyone looking to invest in the future of electric vehicles doesn’t need to clear out their bank account to get a sizable piece of the action.
+But anyone looking to invest in the future of electric vehicles (EVs) doesn’t need to clear out their bank account to get a sizable piece of the action.

 The pandemic certainly didn’t do any favors to the travel industry.
 Even in China where the data we’ve had access to suggests it dealt with the virus swiftly, travel hasn’t exactly been robust.
 Part of the reason China evidently did so well was due to its extreme measures and vast limitations on travel.
-So naturally, Tuniu hasn’t been flourishing of late.
+So naturally, Tuniu hasn’t been flourishing lately.

 United States Antimony Corporation (USAC)